sbagh/stockExchange/README.md

 -  See a trade history table of all stocks matched and their details.
 -  Migrated data storage from local JSON files to PostgreSQL database, tables are: user_portfolio, stock_holdings, stock_data, stock_orders, matched_orders
 -  Implemented an order-status functionality. will show the user if their order is pending, open, closed, or canceled.
 User can cancel open orders through a button on the ui
+-  Set up initial parts of microservices transition.

 Next steps:

--  Refactor for microservices compatibility
+-  Complete refactoring for microservices compatibility, including using rabbitMQ for messaging b/w microservices and replicating db's between microservices
 -  Implement sound solution architecture principles
--  host on AWS
+-  host serverlessly on AWS
--  Through a button, simulate 100s of buy/sell orders and drive prices up or down to test the applications capabilities
+-  Simulate a high load on the system by creaing lots of buy/sell orders
 -  Possibly move to a websocket based system using socket.io

 issues:

+-  facing challenges in re-rendering data in the monolith, a temporary solution is to use a setInterval for useEffects hooks that fetch data.
 -  attempted to move to a websocket system for easier back and forth communication, the websocket is promising but did not work well for now, commented code out.
--  facing challenges in re-rendering data, a temporary solution is to use a setInterval for useEffects hooks that fetch data